Vijay2051/social_network/social_network/README.md

 clone the repo
-go into the next social network dir run the command python manage.py collectstatic   [This will create a folder static cdn and inside there will be all the js and css files]
+go into the next social network dir run the command "python manage.py collectstatic"   [This will create a folder static cdn and inside there will be all the js and css files]

+pip install pillow